![]() |

-Anchor Point is an advantageous location to depart from due to being the most northwesterly highway point on the North American continent.
-Our "location, location, location" makes it possible to catch big halibut with very little travel time.
-Proof in point was a 155 lb halibut that we caught in just 10 feet of water trolling for king salmon close to shore!
-Big halibut are aren`t unusual when fishing close to shore near Anchor Point.
 We often depart from Homer when the tractor launch off Anchor Point isn`t launching boats due to swells on the beach.
 Seldovia is another advantageous departure point when fishing to the south.
 Only accessible by boat or small airplane, Seldovia is a fishing village southwest of Homer at the mouth of Kachemak Bay and a special place to visit.
 We depart from all three locations depending upon the time of year, where we want to fish and the weather.
-If possible, we prefer 2 more hours of fishing time and 2 hours less travel time by departing from Anchor Point or Seldovia.
+If possible, we prefer two more hours of fishing time and two hours less travel time by departing from Anchor Point or Seldovia.
+King Salmon Charter Fishing Trips: Anchor Point is the first "bus stop" for spawning king salmon and spawning king salmon returning to Kenai Peninsula streams.
+Most spawners weigh 25 to 50 lbs, but there is always the chance for a much bigger fish from May through the first week of August.
+Seven Kenai River fish over 90 pounds have been caught.
+The largest was 97.25 lbs.
+Silver salmon are available while on anchor halibut fishing as early as July 10th.
+Pink salmon, red salmon, chum salmon and dolly varden trout are also possible and make a great fresh fish meal as they are as fresh as can be.

 non-fishy taste.
 While halibut are delicious, our best tasting fish